ruhui0806/fs-part12-containers-exercise/readme.md

 <li> build a new image with the Dockerfile in the current working directory, flag: -t, this will help us name the image

     docker build -t fs-todo-backend .

+<li> then run it with a specific port with -p flag.
+The format is -p host-port:application port

+    docker run -p 3000:3000 fs-todo-backend

+<li> Use the following command to build and run the application with docker-compose.yml file

+    docker compose up

+<li> if you want to rebuild the image:

+    docker compose up --build

+<li> close the running container and remove it:

+    docker compose down